 1 large handful fresh parsley leaves

-1 tab. black and white sesame seeds (or all one type)
+1 Tbsp black and white sesame seeds

 breadcrumbs/flour (for rolling)

-oil for frying (I used olive oil)
+oil for frying

 Photo note: First attempt = a little sticky.

-Spread sesame seeds and breadcrumbs/flour on a plate.
-Using a dessertspoon, pick up spoonfuls of mixture and drop onto sesame plate.
-Sprinkle seed mixture over pattie (prevents the mixture from sticking to hands), and using hands, form flat patties.
-Place on a dry plate and let sit in the fridge for approx. 30 minutes.
+1. Spread sesame seeds and breadcrumbs/flour on a plate.
+Using a dessert spoon, pick up spoonfuls of the mixture and drop them onto a sesame plate.
+Sprinkle seed mixture over patties (this prevents the mixture from sticking to hands), and using hands, form flat patties.

 Goodness shared from Donna